Dean151/Dean-Blog/_posts/2017-07-12-aes-encryption-good-practice-with-swift.markdown

 let encryptedWithECB = try AES(key: key, iv: iv, blockMode: .ECB, padding: PKCS7()).encrypt(input)
 {% endhighlight %}

-But why is ECB a very poor choice ?
+But why is ECB a very poor choice?

 ECB stand for Electronic Code Book, that encrypt every block of your input separately.
 The treat is that this method will encrypt the same way two same blocks, and just